dimitri-nicolo/calico/networking/egress-gateway-aws.md

 The number of ENIs that an instance can support and the number of secondary IPs that each ENI can support depends on the instance type according to [this table](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI).
-Note: the table list the total number of network interfaces and IP addresses but the first interface on the host (the primary interface) and the first IP of each interface (its primary IP) cannot be used for egress gateways.
+Note: the table lists the total number of network interfaces and IP addresses but the first interface on the host (the primary interface) and the first IP of each interface (its primary IP) cannot be used for egress gateways.

 The primary interface cannot be used for egress gateways because it belongs to the VPC Subnet that is